ABRM2002/FUTURE_CS_03/README.md

 ### 3. Detect Failed Login Attempts:-
 - Search Query:

-We’ll detect failed login attempts by identifying events with more than three failed login attempts or where logged_in = 0.
+We’ll detect failed login attempts by identifying events with more than three failed login attempts or where logged_in = 0. classify by host and source ip

       index=_internal OR index=* num_failed_logins>3 OR logged_in=0 | stats count by host